 Innovation is perhaps the most difficult of the ten performance areas to quantify, so results for this section should not be interpreted as conclusive.
-Over 60 percent of all Innovation scores were concentrated in the 5 to 7 range, which indicates satisfactory performance.
+Almost 65 percent of all Innovation scores were concentrated in the 5 to 7 range, which indicates satisfactory performance.

-Program Cost was another area of exceptionally strong performance, with 92 percent of all agencies scoring at least a 9 and 38 percent receiving perfect scores of 10.
+Program Cost was another area of strong performance, with 90 percent of all agencies scoring at least a 9 and 22 percent receiving perfect scores of 10.